msft-davidlee/az-apim/README.md

 ```
  dotnet run extract --extractorConfig <path to export file>\export.json
 ```
-6. Now you can run the update to your new instance with commands such as ``` az deployment group create ```.
+6. Now you can run the update to your new instance with commands such as ``` az deployment group create ``` with the appropriate parameters.
+For more information, see https://docs.microsoft.com/en-us/cli/azure/deployment/group?view=azure-cli-latest#az_deployment_group_create.